 - 1 tsp vanilla

-Bake the doughnuts at 350 degrees for 14-16 minutes, until doughnuts are starting to turn golden around edges and lightly spring back when touched.
+- Bake doughnuts for 14-16 minutes, until doughnuts are starting to turn golden around edges and lightly spring back when touched.

 - Let cool in pan for 5 minutes before removing to a wire rack to cool completely.

 - Once cooled, drizzle glaze over the top.

 - Whisk together flour, brown sugar, cinnamon, and salt.

 - Using a pastry cutter or your fingers, cut cold butter into dry mixture, until small clumps form.

 - Keep in fridge until ready to use.